-- (1) See rubric released with the problem statement for specific scoring requirements.
-Generally, posters will be judged according to the following criteria: - (2) Quality of the poster organization/aesthetic and presentation of the poster content by team members - (3) Design creativity and unique features of the cube - (4) Demonstration of knowledge of cube design, safety, results, and business case by all team members, and ability by team members to answer questions posed by the judges a) Pitch Overview i) Students will have twenty minutes to pitch their process (think "Shark Tank") to a panel of industry members.
-This pitch is expected to include elements that a start-up company formed to commercialize your cube technology would present to potential investors such as profitability, understanding of the market, competitive advantage, financing required to bring the technology to market, and value proposition to the customer.
+- i) See rubric released with the problem statement for specific scoring requirements.
+Generally, posters will be judged according to the following criteria: - ii) Quality of the poster organization/aesthetic and presentation of the poster content by team members - iii) Design creativity and unique features of the cube - iv) Demonstration of knowledge of cube design, safety, results, and business case by all team members, and ability by team members to answer questions posed by the judges a) Overview i) Students will have twenty minutes to pitch their process to a panel of industry members.
+This pitch is expected to include elements that a start-up company formed to commercialize your cube technology would present to a group of angel investors, such as an IP and patent plan, understanding of the market, competitive advantage, financing required to bring the technology to market, and value proposition to the customer.
 Ten minutes will be allotted to the presentation and ten minutes for Q&A. See the rubric for exact criteria.
 Important distinction: while you should highlight the unique and valuable aspects of your cube design, this is not a heavy technical presentation but a business pitch.
 The goal of The Pitch is to get someone to invest in your technology.
-Think about how much of an investment you are asking for from the sharks and how much equity you are prepared to give up.
-Hint: watch a few episodes of shark tank to get the idea of how this will go.
+You will act as if you are looking for seed funding as a newly formed startup and bringing a brand-new product to market.